abhinavdayal/EVA4/S14/Readme.md

 ## Process of Image Generation

+### Foreground transparency
+We downloaded a lot of images that were already transparent png's.
+However several were pseudo png's i.e. the background was white.
+We used Photoshop's magic wand to select that region and make it transparent.
+However we were still short of 40+ images.
+We then downloaded several images of cows/calf/bull and used [remove.bg](https://www.remove.bg/) that uses a combination of Image based techniques and DNN to separate foreground from background.
+It gave very good results.
+However for several we still have to use lasso tool in Photoshop to make the foregrounds really stand out.

+### Depth Calculation
 We used nyu.h5 model for depth calcualtion from [dense depth](https://github.com/ialhashim/DenseDepth).
 This model requires input images to be of 448x448 resolution and produces 224x224 size depth image.
 We planned to run it with a batch of 1000.

+### Image Generator
 To this effect we wrote a generator function to load the dataset at the same time create fg-bg and mask images for each processed batch.

 ```